What to wear.

 After the Plunge.

-Check out the official unofficial merch booth with 2015 Commemorative Polar Bear Plunge retail items to purchase to wear on site and later to brag that you Survived the Plunge.
+Check out the official unofficial merchandise with 2016 Commemorative Polar Bear Plunge design these items are great to wear on site and later to brag that you Survived the Plunge.

 Fun for the whole Family.

-The event is free and does not require registration.
+The event is a free non sponsored event, open to the public and does not require registration.
 If you are driving to the event, you'll want to make sure to give yourself plenty of time, as parking will be limited.

-This is a Fun event made to share with friends and Family.
-Most importantly make sure someone helps you get warmed up and safe after youíre out of the water.
+This is a Milwaukee Tradition made to share with friends and family.
+Most importantly make sure to follow all safety precautions and have someone help you get warmed up and safe after youíre out of the water.